astridx/meinblog/sik/t/posts/2017-10-12-design-for-developers.md

     <h1>The Second City</h1>
     <div class="subtitle">City of Big Shoulders</div>
     <p>
       Chicago is the home of the blues and the truth of jazz, the heart of comedy and the idea of the skyscraper.
 It's a city with a swagger, but without the surliness or even the fake smiles found in other cities of its size.
     </p>

     <div class="card-details">
       <div class="card-details-inner">
         <div class="read-more">
-          <a class="button" href="https://en.wikivoyage.org/wiki/Chicago">Read Article</a>
+          <a class="button" href="https://en.wikivoyage.org/wiki/Chicago"
+            >Read Article</a
+          >
         </div>
         <div class="options">
           <div class="comments">